Search

 Close this search box.

-How to Select an Antenna for Helium Hotspot?
+How to Select the Best Antenna for Helium Hotspot?

 Helium hotspots are blockchain-based decentralized networks that allow users to join the network and harvest cryptocurrency known as Helium Network Token (HNT).
 These hotspots enable users to connect to IoT devices that span a wide range of distances compared to wireless networks such as Wi-Fi.
 Moreover, compared to LoRaWAN, Helium networks provide a decentralized approach and are still built upon LoRaWAN technology.
 Another purpose delivered by Helium hotspots is to achieve low power and secure transmission of IoT data within the Helium network.
 This allows the users to reduce the costs of long-range IoT systems.
 This article will discuss one of the most important aspects of developing a Helium hotspot: selecting a suitable antenna for a hotspot.
 Selecting the best antenna for a given hotspot is crucial as it determines the performance of the hotspot and the overall Helium network.
 We will first understand the importance of Helium antennas in a Helium network, and their different types of antennas.
 Finally, a few practical considerations and installation tips are outlined for user reference.